dry-rb/dry-rb.org/source/gems/dry-types/index.html.md

 # => Dry::Struct::Error: [User.new] "18" (String) has invalid type for :age
 ```

-- `Coercible` types will attempt to convert an attribute to the correct class
+- 'Coercible' types will attempt to convert an attribute to the correct class
-  using Ruby's built-in coercion methods:
+  using Ruby's inbuilt coercion methods:

 ```ruby
 class User < Dry::Struct